 One of the CAMP team specialists they met with was Anthony Chin, MD, one of only a few pediatric surgeons in the U.S. with expertise in performing an advanced minimally invasive thorascopic surgical procedure that offers pediatric CCHS patients meeting specific criteria an alternative to mechanical ventilation.
 Norah met the requirements for the procedure but would need to wait until she was age 2 to undergo the surgery.

-In November, Norah and her family will return to Lurie Children's to have her pacer activated and programmed.
-During the daytime, Norah will be freed from being physically connected to her ventilator and will wear a small backpack that will hold the pacer's battery-powered transmitter.
-At night she will continue to use her mechanical ventilator.
+As a result, Norah is now free from being physically connected to her ventilator during the day, and instead wears a small backpack that holds the pacer's battery-powered transmitter.
+At night she continues to use her larger mechanical ventilator.

-"I think having more independence and being able to go down a slide by herself or run around on her own like other kids will help Norah blossom into the person she’s meant to be," says Corrie.
+“The newly found freedom gives Norah so much joy,” said Corrie.
+"I think having more independence and being able to go down a slide by herself or run around on her own like other kids will help Norah blossom into the person she’s meant to be.”